It’s May, and that means one thing for the new JET Programme participants – your placement is (probably) coming!

 So don’t panic!
 Get ready for a crazy ride.
 Come with an open mind, and I bet you’ll be pleasantly surprised.

-And if you open that email in a couple weeks, and it says “Naruto-shi, Tokushima-ken”… CONGRATS!
-I’m so excited to meet you 🙂 You’re gonna love it, I promise!
+And if you’re reading this post in 2019 and you open that email in a couple weeks, and it says “Naruto-shi, Tokushima-ken”… CONGRATS!
+I’m so excited to meet you 🙂 You might be my replacement!
+You’re gonna love it, I promise.
+(If it’s after 2019, you’ll probably still love it, but I won’t be here.
+Enjoy your time on JET!)

 Want more Cubicle Throwdown in your life?
 Of course you do, you rockstar.
 You can follow me on Facebook, Twitter, Instagram, G+ and Pinterest, if you like.
 You can also add me to your Bloglovin’ feed, or email me!
 If social media is not your jam and you just want my posts straight to your inbox, check out the sidebar and put your email address in the “Never Miss A Post” box.
 No newsletters or spam, just my posts – scouts honor. xo!